Rolo96/DockerNode/README.md

 ```

 ### Insert
-To insert the orders the following mutation is used:
+To insert an order the following mutation is used:
 ```
 mutation{
   CreateOrder(order:{userid:1, products:[{id:1, amount:1, cost:1}], total:1}){